Park Home Insurance

 What happens if the park home is destroyed?

 When a park home is destroyed by an event like a fire, flooding or other event and is not inhabitable, the debris left behind has to be removed.
 This debris removal is covered in a standard park home insurance policy.
 The cost of resitting a new park home and the reconnection of the utility lines like water, gas and electricity are also covered.
-Some policies also cover the transportation of the new park home to the site so it can be resitted.
+Some policies also cover the transportation of the new park home to a new site.

 Are my personal items and property protected?